TheSignPainter98/adjust-keys/README.md

 ## Author and Acknowledgements

 This [code][github] was written by Ed Jones (Discord `@kcza#4691`).
+All files written by contributors to this project are covered under the GNU Lesser General Public License v3.0, **with the following exceptions:**

-KAT keycap models present in the repo were derived from a model kindly provided by [zFrontier][zfrontier] which I found on the [Keycap Designers’][keycap-designers-discord] Discord.
+- KAT keycap models present in the repo were derived from a model kindly provided by [zFrontier][zfrontier] which I found on the [Keycap Designers’][keycap-designers-discord] Discord.
-If there are any artifacts not present in the originals, please blame AutoCAD’s `obj` conversion.
+  If there are any artifacts not present in the originals, please blame AutoCAD’s `obj` conversion
+- The typeface used in `examples/menacing.svg` is [Noto Serif JP][noto-serif-jp] which uses the [Open Font License][ofl]
+- The keycap representation used in `examples/menacing.svg` is derived from
+- The example layouts, `examples/layout.yml` is derived from the `ANSI 104` layout example on [KLE][kle]

+Please ensure that credit is given where it is due.

 [blender]: https://www.blender.org
 [cython]: https://cython.org